 In addition to our internal crawler bot,

 EveryoneSocialBot, we also have two failover options in case our crawler is blocked.
-While it’s not required, we recommend allowing these user-agents access to your webpage.
+While it’s not required, we recommend allowing these user-agents access to the webpage.
 Version numbers will change over time.

 Mozilla/5.0 (compatible; Embedly/0.2; +http://support.embed.ly/)

-Networks have different requirements for images to be posted on their platform and quite a few links use Webp files for their preview image.
-EveryoneSocial supports Webp files but some platforms may not.
-Be sure to check out our article on image specifications for sharing photos to see if a network supports the image file type.
+Networks have different requirements for images and quite a few links use Webp files for their preview image.
+EveryoneSocial supports Webp files but some platforms do not.
+Be sure to check our article on image specifications for sharing photos to see if a network supports the image file type.

-When you upload a GIF as a custom image or a URL has a GIF set as the
+When a URL has a GIF set as the

 Have more questions for us?

-If your URL is populating correctly on Twitter, Facebook, and LinkedIn, but it does not appear in EveryoneSocial, please reach out to our Support team so we can investigate further!
+If your URL is populating correctly on Twitter, Facebook, and LinkedIn, but it is not in EveryoneSocial, please reach out to our Support team so we can investigate further!